Gravestone Cleaning

 Let us now think in terms of what is best, to Promote the Life Span of the Gravestone, to Help Preserve it.

-1. Is the stone cleanable?
+- Is the stone cleanable?

 If the stone shows signs of chipping, scaling, flaking or other forms of deterioration, do not clean.
-You will do more harm then good.
+You will do more harm then good. - Next, determine what kind of stone is it?

-3. Regardless of what kind of stone you are cleaning, the first rule is always to be as gentle as possible.
+The type of stone can determine what technique should be used to clean it.
+Most common gravestones are likely to be sandstone, slate, marble, limestone, or granite. - Regardless of what kind of stone you are cleaning, the first rule is always to be as gentle as possible.
 Use the least aggressive approach, to accomplish the cleaning objectives desired; safely without harming the stone.
 It may not be possible to clean the stone as thoroughly as you had hoped before beginning the project.
 Be flexible and relax your preconceived notions regarding what the stone will look like once the cleaning operation has been completed.

-4. Always begin with clean water, a soft scrub brush, and plastic scrapers.
+- Always begin with clean water, a soft scrub brush, and plastic scrapers.
 Completely saturate the stone to be cleaned with water.A pump sprayer works best for most gravestone cleaning operations.
 Home centers sell various types with prices starting as low as $ 10.
 A sprayer will use much less water then the old bucket and brush method.

-5. There are many different types of brushes which work well for cleaning cemetery memorials.
+Additionally the bucket method always returns the polluted water, still on the brush back into the clean water thus contaminating it. - There are many different types of brushes which work well for cleaning cemetery memorials.
 It is best to always have a wide range of brushes on hand, including multiple sizes, with various stiffness, of the bristles.
 Always begin the cleaning process with the softest brush to see if it will get the job done.
 Progress to stiffer bristles only if needed.
 Although mentioned previously, I will repeat, do not use wire or metal brushes of any kind, as they may scratch damage or stain the stone.

 Suggestions regarding brush selection: Some conservators advise against using natural bristle brushes, as they may leave behind residue which might increase future biological growth.
 In a purest sense this may be true, and when conserving artifacts in a museum setting, this may be good advice.
 Gravestones in an outdoor environment do not seem to be effected by this extremely minor, possible residual effect, which natural bristles pose.
 On the other hand, natural bristle brushes are often softer and more effective for many types of stone cleaning.